 Tesla was 1.88m tall and his suit is also exhibited.

 Tesla died on the 7th January 1943, at the age of 86.
 He died alone in the room 3327, in the New Yorker Hotel.
-The safe that you can see below was in a room where he died.
+The safe that you can see below was in the room where he died.

 Tesla’s ashes were transported from the United States to Belgrade in 1957.
-The ashes are displayed in the museum, in a gold-plated sphere, on marble pedestal.
+The ashes are displayed in the museum, in a gold-plated sphere, on a marble pedestal.
 There are other museums in the world dedicated to him, but the urn with his ashes makes the Belgrade museum the only legitimate Nikola Tesla museum.

-HOW TO VISIT THE MUSEUM
+HOW TO VISIT THIS MUSEUM

 So, how to visit the museum?
 It’s a very popular museum, with more than 135000 yearly visitors.
 You can enter at 10am, 11am, noon, 1pm, 2pm and so on.
 Additionally, tours are either in Serbian or in English.
 It is important that you choose a tour in a language that you understand.
 Thus, you will be able to follow the explanations and especially the experiments.